MathsTips.com

 If a positive and a negative quantity are added together, the sign of the result is positive or negative according as the absolute value of the negative quantity is less or greater than that of the positive quantity and the absolute value of the result is always equal to the difference between the absolute values of the quantities.

-Since , when is greater than , putting we have , i.e., to add a negative quantity is the same as subtract its absolute value and conversely, to subtract a positive quantity, is the same as add a negative quantity having the same absolute value.
+Since a+(-b)= -(b-a) , when b is greater than a , putting a=0 we have +(-b)=-b , i.e., to add a negative quantity is the same as subtract its absolute value and conversely, to subtract a positive quantity, is the same as add a negative quantity having the same absolute value.

 When any number of quantities is added together, the result will be the same in whatever order the quantities may be taken.